wendywarren/ac-type/_type-3/grimm-dust-cover/explore-your-space.md

 : Use the provided logo and text on the back flap.

 Back Cover Blurb
-: Create a blurb based on text about the story from Wikipedia or another source.
-It should be a maximum of 150 words.
+: Create a blurb based on text about the story.
+Make it about 150 words in length.
 Don't just copy/paste random text.
-Make sure it's an interesting, captivating read.
+Make sure it's your words and that it's an interesting, captivating read.
 If you wish, you can compose one yourself based on the reading you've done about your fairy tale.

 Bar Code
 : Use the provided vector bar code file.
 It must not be resized or modified in any way.
 It must be on the back cover.
 If your artwork is dark, place the bar code on a white rectangle with plenty of space around the bar code itself.

+Price
+: The price is usually on the dust cover.
+It can appear on the front flap.

 ####  Optional Items